 Creation Crate – For older STEMists and kids interested in circuits, programming and circuitry, Creation Crate is amazing!
 We did the first challenge and second challenge and they are so much fun.
 I love that they have structured their STEM kits so each month builds on what was learned the previous month.
-It provides a wonderful, year long learning program for your tweens, teens and even tinkering adults.
+It provides a wonderful, year long learning program for your tweens, teens and even tinkering adults (best for 12 years old and up).
 Just be warned it does get much more challenging as you progress through the boxes.
 This is a true learning program for your older kids.

 These STEM kits tend to have specific uses but that doesn’t mean there isn’t a great deal of learning that comes from investing in these kits.
 Many of these can be used for years, adapting and changing as children grow and learn new skills, which also makes them perfect for a group setting or large family.

 Snap Circuits – Our Snap Circuit kits are a huge hit.
 We started with the smaller sets but now have the Snap Circuits Extreme Kit that will keep my kids engaged through high school level.
 With their details plans and lessons, kids learn a great deal about building circuits and creating.